API Gateway mapping template and access logging variable reference - Amazon API Gateway

 $context.identity.cognitoAuthenticationProvider

-A comma-separated list of the Amazon Cognito authentication providers used by the caller making the request.
+A comma-separated list of all the Amazon Cognito authentication providers used by the caller making the request.
 Available only if the request was signed with Amazon Cognito credentials.

 For example, for an identity from an Amazon Cognito user pool, cognito-idp. region.amazonaws.com/user_pool_id,cognito-idp.region.amazonaws.com/user_pool_id:CognitoSignIn:token subject claim